thampiman/Environment-Variables/README.md

 # Environment-Variables

-Backup of environment variables of all my computers.
+Backup of environment variables from all my computers.

 ## MacbookAir-Personal
 .bashrc, .bash_profile and .profile from my personal Macbook Air.